liufancs/liufancs.github.io/_pages/about.md

 This is Fan Liu's personal homepage.

 ## A short introduction
 I am a Ph.D Candidate with the School of Computer Science and Technology, Shandong University, China.
-I reveived the B.Eng. degree from Southeast University in China and the Master degree from the Kansai University in Japan.
+I received the B.Eng. degree from Southeast University in China and the Master degree from the Kansai University in Japan.
 My research interests include information retrieval, multimedia and privacy preservation.
 I am currently working at [N-CRiPT@NUS](https://ncript.comp.nus.edu.sg/).

 <b>RESEARCH INTEREST:</b>
 * Information Retrieval and Recommendation